vtbossss/ZeotapA2/README.md

    OPENWEATHER_API_KEY=your_openweathermap_api_key
    ```

-3. Build and start the application using Docker Compose:
+3. Build and start the application using Docker Compose(make sure u are in project directory where docker-compose.yml is available):
    ```bash
    docker-compose build

    docker-compose up
    ```